SHELBY

 Quantifying mental health care accessibility for children in NYC

-For my master's project, I surveyed 172 (roughly 80%) of the child and adolescent community mental health clinics in NYC and collected wait times for a new child appointment.
-I visualized the results and spoke to a dozen experts about what led us to this point.
+For a master's project, I surveyed 172 (roughly 80%) of the child and adolescent community mental health clinics in NYC and collected wait times for a new child appointment.
+I visualized the results alongside spatial analysis to show the distribution of clinic wait times compared to the pediatric Medicaid population.
+I spoke with a dozen experts about what led us to this point.

 Experts often said that the insurance reimbursment rates for mental health were way too low.
 To try to quantify the non-insurance market rate, I scraped and and analyzed thousands of NYC-area Psychology Today provider profiles to figure out what people were charging and visualize the pay gap.